Ahmed-A-Mohamed/Bioinformatics-Tricks/README.md

 # Bioinformatics-Tricks
-This is the summary of my journy in Bioinformatics with all resources I faced
+This is the summary of my journey in Bioinformatics with all the resources I faced

 # 4- Machine Learning and Statistics